MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

 /// Additional options used to create WebView2 Environment.
 [uuid(12e494a2-c876-11eb-b8bc-0242ac130003), object, pointer_default(unique)]
 interface ICoreWebView2EnvironmentOptions3 : IUnknown {
-  /// The `IsTrackingPreventionEnabled` property is used to toggle tracking prevention feature in WebView2.
+  /// The `EnableTrackingPrevention` property is used to enable/disable tracking prevention feature in WebView2.
-  /// This property enables or disables tracking prevention for all the WebView2's created in the same environment.
+  /// This property enable/disable tracking prevention for all the WebView2's created in the same environment.
   /// By default this feature is enabled to block potentially harmful trackers and trackers from sites that
-  /// aren't visited before and set to `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_BALANCED`.
+  /// aren't visited before and set to `COREWEBVIEW2_TRACKING_PREVENTION_LEVEL_BALANCED` or whatever value was
+  /// last changed/persisted on the profile.
   ///
   /// You can set this property to false to disable the tracking prevention feature if the app only renders
   /// content in the WebView2 that is known to be safe.
 Disabling this feature when creating environment also